-As required by the Commercial Companies Law and Volume 4 of the Rulebook issued by the CBB, we report that:
+As required by the Commercial Companies Law 2001 (as amended) and Volume 4 of the Rulebook issued by the Central Bank of Bahrain ("CBB"), we report that:

-- a. the Company has maintained proper accounting records and the consolidated financial statements are in agreement therewith. - b. the financial information contained in the board of director's report is consistent with the consolidated financial statements; - c. the Company's capital adequacy ratio of 108% as of 31 December 2022 is below the required minimum regulatory capital ratio of 110% (note 23).
-Except for this, we are not aware of any other violations during the year of the Commercial Companies Law, the CBB and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rulebook (Volume 4, applicable provisions of Volume 6 and CBB directives) or the terms of the Company's memorandum and articles of association that would have had a material adverse effect on the business of the Company or on its financial position; and - d. satisfactory explanations and information have been provided to us by management in response to all our requests.
+- a. the Company has maintained proper accounting records and the consolidated financial statements are in agreement therewith. - b. the financial information contained in the board of director's report is consistent with the consolidated financial statements; - c. the Company's capital adequacy ratio of 98.87% as of 31 December 2023 is below the required minimum regulatory capital ratio of 110% (note 23).
+Except for this, we are not aware of any other violations during the year of the Commercial Companies Law 2001 (as amended), the CBB and Financial Institutions Law No. 64 of 2006 (as amended), the CBB Rulebook (Volume 4, applicable provisions of Volume 6 and CBB directives) or the terms of the Company's memorandum and articles of association that would have had a material adverse effect on the business of the Company or on its financial position; and d. satisfactory explanations and information have been provided to us by management in response to all our requests.